dab95/Linux.GIT_CheatSheet/readme.md

 git revert- Revert undoes changes to a specific commit without reverting back to a previous state of the project by removing subsequent commits from revert point git push- push uploads to local repository content to the remote repository (git push <remote> <branch>) git pull- used to pull content from a remote repository and update local repository with its contents.
-Git pull = git fetch + git merge
+Git pull = git fetch + git merge git branch- allows for creating, listing, renaming and deleting branches.
+Allows for simultaneous work off of other branches of repository.